Action-Gradient Monte Carlo Tree Search for Non-Parametric Continuous (PO)MDPs: AGMCTS Algorithm Details

 In some domains we used an exponential decay on the step size after the Adam step size.
 The calculation for the update of the accumulated action is done as: \begin{linenomath*}

 \end{linenomath*} where $T$ is the number of gradient optimizations performed at this particular action node.

-Since action updates are more costly than computing the gradient estimates, especially when not performing a linearized update of the importance weights, we set a threshold action distance for \textit{action update} in some domains.
-After each gradient iteration, we update an accumulator of the gradient steps $a_t^{acc}$.
-Only after passing a threshold distance $\normflat{a^{acc} - a}>T_{d_a}^{\min}$, we update $a\leftarrow a^{acc}$.
-This limits the number of action updates, and acts like a convergence criterion.
-To ensure controllable step-sizes, we also set a max-norm threshold on the final action update $\normflat{a^{\prime} - a}<T_{d_a}^{\max}$.

 For the Adam optimizer, we used the standard hyperparameters $\beta_1=0.9$, $\beta_2=0.999$, $\epsilon=10^{-8}$.
-The learning rate $\eta_{Adam}$, alongside $T_{d_a}^{\min}$ in domains it was not set to $0$, were determined by cross entropy optimization (CE) described later, in conjunction with the optimization over the other algorithm hyperparameters.
+The learning rate $\eta_{\text{Adam}}$ was determined by cross entropy optimization (described in Section \ref{sec:appendix_experiments}), in conjunction with the optimization over the other algorithm hyperparameters.